 A New York Age columnist went to see Ann Cornell when she was appearing at the Little Casino (Greenwich Village) in April 1946.
-He said: "Drifting into the Little Casino down the Village way to hear Ann Cornell who is very cute.
+On April 27, he said (about having seen her "last week"): "Drifting into the Little Casino down the Village way to hear Ann Cornell who is very cute.
 She disappointed us a bit with her vocalizing, perhaps it was because she had a very bad cold."
 Seems to me a more sympathetic reviewer would have said that she did her best in spite of a very bad cold.

 Ann was back with John Kirby again for his June 20-26, 1946 appearance at the RKO-Boston Theater.
 The June 21 Boston Globe said: "Tops on the bill is John Kirby and his small swing combination, a truly superb orchestra with the best arrangements in the business.
 'Rose Room,' 'I Cover The Waterfront' with Ann Cornell as vocalist, 'All The Things You Are' and others are turned out with finesse and gentle style."
 Note that, although Ann is mentioned in write-ups, her name doesn't appear in Kirby ads during this period.